 Mental Health

-Around the Rainbow provides education, counselling and support services to 2SLGBTQI+ families and individuals.
+Around the Rainbow is a Family Services program that provides education, counselling and support services to 2SLGBTQI+ families and individuals.
 Our objective is always to improve 2SLGBTQI+ inclusion in all environments.

 The Lavender Group is a closed, LGBTQIA+/Queer-affirming online Alcoholics Anonymous meeting that meets weekly, on Tuesdays 8 PM ET via Zoom.